baneits/nvim/README.md

 ```

 ### Potential issues
-If you do not plan to use nixpkgs comment the following line in 'lua/completion/lsp.lua'
+If you do not plan to use nixpkgs remove the following line in 'lua/completion/lsp.lua'
 ```lua
 expr = '(builtins.getFlake "~/config").nixosConfigurations.' .. lowerHostname .. ".options",
 ```